Document archiving: security and safety standards 2022

 Realize a new pace in accounts payable by:

 Speed up collections by linking related documents to the order process so that you can create and process invoices faster, and track and manage payments.
-You can, for example, combine approving payment with release workflows.
+You can, for example, combine approving payments with release workflows.

 You can store a full and secure record of all business transactions which helps during an audit process.
 These include emails, contracts, and other confidential information.
 Access this historical information when you need it, without delays.